 - In the right direction

 - With the appropriate torque

 - With near “unity” power factor (power factor near 1.0)

-If the run capacitor is failed often the motor won't run in the case of high torque motors like a compressor or in the case of fans they may run backwards or slowly or with high amperage or overheat.
+If the run capacitor is failed, the motor often won't run in the case of high torque motors like a compressor, or in the case of fans, they may run backward or slowly or with high amperage or overheat.

 ❷ Understand Why a Run Capacitor Fails